Person holding their head in their hands feeling overwhelmed and stressed

 Make a list.
 Go for a walk.
 These suggestions are not wrong — but they are incomplete because they treat the symptom while leaving the mechanism untouched.

 When your prefrontal cortex is suppressed, trying to plan can feel paralysing rather than clarifying.
-John Sweller's cognitive load theory describes working memory as severely limited — around four chunks of information at once.
-When the mental list exceeds that capacity, trying to organise it without first reducing the cognitive noise can make things worse.
-The act of planning requires the very function that overwhelm has disabled.
+Picture a kitchen counter with room for about four things at once — a chopping board, a pan, two bowls.
+Educational psychologist John Sweller's cognitive load theory describes your working memory the same way: it can hold roughly four chunks of information at a time.
+When the mental list piling up in your head exceeds that counter space, trying to organise it without first clearing some room makes things worse, not better.
+The act of planning requires the very worktop space that overwhelm has just filled up.

-The "go for a walk" advice is actually quite good, but only if you understand why it works: it activates the vagus nerve, the primary pathway of the parasympathetic nervous system.
-Stimulating it lowers heart rate, reduces cortisol, and begins restoring prefrontal function.
+The "go for a walk" advice is actually quite good, but only if you understand why it works.
+Walking activates your vagus nerve — the nerve that runs from your brain down through your chest and stomach, and effectively tells your body "stand down, the danger has passed".
+Stimulating it lowers your heart rate, reduces cortisol, and begins restoring prefrontal function.
 That mechanism can be replicated without going anywhere.

 The gap in standard advice is sequence.
 Reset the nervous system first.
-Reduce cognitive load second.
+Clear some working-memory counter space second.
 Then plan.

 How to reset when you're feeling overwhelmed

 These four techniques address the mechanism directly, ordered by sequence.
-The first two bring the nervous system down from threat-response.
-The third and fourth reduce cognitive load.
+The first two bring your nervous system down from threat-response.
+The third and fourth clear counter space.
 Work through them in order.

 1. Slow your breathing first

 Before anything else: breathe at five to six breaths per minute for two to three minutes.
 This is slower than your resting rate.
-It activates the vagus nerve directly and engages the parasympathetic system, reducing cortisol and beginning restoration of prefrontal function.
+It activates the vagus nerve directly and tells your body it is safe to stand down, reducing cortisol and beginning restoration of prefrontal function.
 Breathe in for four counts, out for six.
 No app, no special setting.
 Two to three minutes is enough to shift the chemistry.

 2. Name what you're feeling

 Labelling an emotion activates the prefrontal cortex and reduces amygdala activity.
-UCLA psychologist Matthew Lieberman's research on affect labelling demonstrated that putting a feeling into words diminishes the brain's threat response.
+UCLA psychologist Matthew Lieberman's research on affect labelling — the technical term for putting a feeling into words — demonstrated that this simple act diminishes the brain's threat response.
 One sentence is enough: "I feel overwhelmed."
 Not journalling yet — just the label.

 3. Write the load down

 Now, and only now, externalise.
 Write down everything competing for attention in your head — tasks, worries, half-formed thoughts.
-The purpose is to move it from working memory onto paper.
+The purpose is to move it off your mental counter and onto paper.
 Research on externalised memory shows this reduces anxiety and improves subsequent task performance.
 If a structured daily format makes this habit easier to sustain, a journal built for fast-moving minds is designed for exactly this offload-first approach.

 4. Pick one thing only